johannesugb/johannesugb.github.io/_posts/2021-05-01-why-do-opengl-proj-matrices-fail-in-vulkan.md

 _Speaking of confusion, a sidenote:_ Don't let yourself be confused by the positions of the $-1$ and $-4$ entries in _Equation 2_; you'll find their positions swapped in many references.
 This comes from taking taking storage peculiarities into account---namely row-mayor vs. column-major.
 In this blog post, however, I display matrices in generic mathematical notation s.t. it matches the notation from e.g. [WolframAlpha](https://www.wolframalpha.com/input/?i=%7B%7B1%2C+0%2C+0%2C+0%7D%2C+%7B0%2C+1%2C+0%2C+0%7D%2C+%7B0%2C+0%2C+-3%2C+-1%7D%2C+%7B0%2C+0%2C+-4%2C+0%7D%7D+.+%7B%7Bx%7D%2C+%7By%7D%2C+%7Bz%7D%2C+%7B1%7D%7D) and other mathematical sources.

 Okay, back to the projection matrix.
-Let us investigate what it does to our coordinate values by transforming a homogeneous 3D vector with it:
+Let us investigate what it does to coordinate values by using it to transform a homogeneous 3D vector:

 $$ \begin{pmatrix}
 1 & 0 & 0 & 0 \\